cooperdylan19/GLMs-for-insurance/README.md

 ![figA](iris_glm_plots.png)

 This code produces a set of predicted probability plots showing how each morphological feature influences the likelihood that an iris specimen belongs to the versicolour species, according to the fitted binomial GLM (m2 - model with best accuracy).
-In each plot, the x-axis represents the observed range of that predictor, while the y-axis shows the predicted probability of versicolour membership estimated by the model.
-The magenta line indicates the model’s fitted relationship, and the shaded band around it shows the 95% confidence interval.
+In each plot, the horizontal axis represents the observed range of that predictor, while the vertical axis shows the predicted probability of versicolour membership estimated by the model.
+The green line indicates the model’s fitted relationship, and the shaded band around it shows the 95% confidence interval.

 ### Tweedie GLM Predictions for medical premiums